edologgerbird/salary_pred/README.md

 1. Multiple Linear (Baseline)
 2. Lasso Regression (Reduces overfitting and increases interpretability)
 3. Random Forest (Useful for high number of dimensions)
-4. Gradient Boosting (Gives higher weitage to higher accuracy samples)
+4. Gradient Boosting (Gives higher weightage to high accuracy samples)
 5. Bootstrap Aggregation (Useful to account for high variance)

 The hyperparameters for the models were tuned using GridsearchCV.